Bob Stoops retakes Oklahoma football helm after Riley leaves for USC

 NORMAN, Okla. — Bob Stoops is taking hold of the University of Oklahoma football program again following head coach Lincoln Riley's departure Sunday.

-OU President Joseph Harroz Jr. and Athletics Director Joe Castiglione announced Stoops as the program's interim coach headed into the postseason.
+Oklahoma President Joseph Harroz Jr. and athletic director Joe Castiglione announced Stoops as the program's interim coach headed into the postseason.

-“First and foremost, I’m a program guy, and whatever I can do to help OU and to support the players, of course, I’m glad to do it," Stoops said in a statement Sunday.

-The team (10-2) is eligible for a bowl game appearance but is unlikely to compete in the College Football Playoff following their loss on Saturday to Oklahoma State (11-1).
+The Sooners (10-2) are eligible for a bowl game appearance but are unlikely to compete in the College Football Playoff following their loss on Saturday to Oklahoma State (11-1).

 Riley served as offensive coordinator under Stoops starting in 2015 before taking over following his retirement.